ansible-collections/community.mysql/TESTING.md

 - `continue_on_errors`
   - Mandatory: false
-  - Description: Tells ansible-test to retry on errors and also continue on errors.
+  - Description: Tells ansible-test to continue on errors.
 This is the way the GitHub Action's workflow runs the tests.
 This can be used to catch all errors in a single run, but you'll need to scroll up to find them.
 Add any value to activate this option: `continue_on_errors=1`

 #### Makefile usage examples: